lankydan/spring-boot-webflux/spring-boot-webflux.md

 If you are interested in looking at the rest of the code I used to create the example application for this post, it can be found on my [GitHub](https://github.com/lankydan/spring-boot-webflux).

-As always if you found this post helpful, please share it and if you want ot keep up with my latest posts then you can follow me on Twitter at [@LankyDanDev](https://twitter.com/LankyDanDev).
+As always if you found this post helpful, please share it and if you want to keep up with my latest posts then you can follow me on Twitter at [@LankyDanDev](https://twitter.com/LankyDanDev).